mon-gmx/mon-gmx/README.md

 For the lols, I did a map of my ups and downs interviewing for the past 10+ years...
 ![image](https://github.com/user-attachments/assets/7e12a53d-1f11-4473-aad5-204b25ec0ae9)

 What have I learned from this list?
-Well, a few things, like success when joining a top tier company depends on luck and some competence (yes, in that order), that had I've been luckier I wish those records were all green, that most of the times I have got rejected it was by a specific kind of people (no bias, just facts), and that I'd love to get the luck needed for joining one of those places.
+Well, a few things, like success when joining a top tier company depends on luck and some competence (yes, in that order), that had I've been luckier (and smarter) I wish those records were all green, that most of the times I have got rejected it was by a specific kind of people (no bias, just facts) and that to this day I am grateful for the opportunities.